Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Error Rate of a Classification Rule

+The review provided in this section is a terse summary of the main work of Efron~\citep{Efron1997ImprovementsOnCross,Efron1993AnIntroduction,Efron1983EstimatingTheError}.
 In the previous section the statistic, or generally speaking the functional, was a function of just one dataset.
-For a non-fixed design, i.e., when the predictors for the testing set do not have to be the same as the predictors of the training set, a slight clarification for the previous notations is needed.
+For a non-fixed design, i.e., when the predictors of the testing set do not have to be the same as the predictors of the training dataset, a slight clarification for the previous notations is needed.
 The classification rule trained on the training dataset $\mathbf{t}$ will be denoted as $\eta_{\mathbf{t}}$.
-Any new observation that does not belong to $\mathbf{t}$ will be denoted by $t_{0}=(x_{o},y_{o})$.
-Therefore the loss due to classification is given by $L(y_{0},\eta_{\mathbf{t}}(x_{0}))$.
+Any new observation that does not belong to $\mathbf{t}$ will be denoted by $t_{0}=(x_0,y_0)$.
+Therefore, the classification loss is given by $L(y_{0},\eta_{\mathbf{t}}(x_{0}))$.
 Any performance measure conditional on that training dataset will be similarly subscripted.
-Thus, the risk (\ref{eq44}) and the error rate whose two components are (\ref{Eqe1e2}), should be denoted by $R_{\mathbf{t}}$ and $Err_{\mathbf{t}}$, respectively.
-In the sequel, for simplicity and without loss in generality, the $0$-$1$ loss function will be used.
+Thus, all the performance measures should be subscripted $\mathbf{t}$; and hence the risk and the error rate~\eqref{Eqe1e2} should be denoted by $\RISK_{\mathbf{t}}$ and $\Err_{\mathbf{t}}$, respectively.
+In the sequel, for simplicity and WLOG, the $0$-$1$ loss function will be used.
 In such a case the conditional error rate will be given by:

-The expectation $E_{0F}$ is subscripted so to emphasize that it is taken over the observations $t_{0}\notin\mathbf{t}$.
+The expectation $\MEAN_{0F}$ is subscripted so to emphasize that it is taken over the observations $t_{0}\notin\mathbf{t}$.
 If the performance is measured in terms of the error rate and we are interested in the mean performance, not the conditional one, then it is given by:

-where $E_{\mathbf{t}}$ is the expectation over the training set $\mathbf{t}$, which would be the same if we had written $E_{F}$; for notation clarity the former is chosen.
+The expectation $\MEAN_{\mathbf{t}}$ is the expectation over the training dataset $\mathbf{t}$, which would be the same if we had written $\MEAN_{F}$; for notation clarity the former is chosen.

 Consider a classification rule $\eta_{\mathbf{t}}$ already trained on a training dataset $\mathbf{t}$.
 A natural next question is, given that there is just a single dataset available, how to use this dataset in assessing the classifier performance as well?
-Said differently, how should one estimate, using only the available dataset, the classification performance of a classification rule in predicting new observations; these observations are different from those on which the rule was trained.
-In this section, the principal methods in the literature for estimating the mean and variance of the error rate of a classification rule are reviewed and summarized.
+Said differently, how should one estimate, using only the available dataset, the true classification performance of a classification rule in predicting new observations; these observations are different from those on which the rule was trained.
+In this section, we will review the principal methods in the literature for estimating both the true error rate~\eqref{eq83} and its mean~\eqref{eq:MeanError}, of a classification rule.